 - Organization access policies apply to all principals and resources in your organization.
-You configure them in the Cloud Console or via the AI Object Storage API (for example, with
+You configure them in the Cloud Console or through the AI Object Storage API (for example, with

 curl).
-These policies are evaluated first. - Bucket access policies apply only to one bucket and its objects.
-You can use them to allow users from other organizations to access your bucket.
-These policies are evaluated after organization access policies.
+CoreWeave evaluates these policies first. - Bucket access policies apply only to one bucket and its objects.
+Use them to allow users from other organizations to access your bucket.
+CoreWeave evaluates these policies after organization access policies.

-Replace [BUCKET-NAME] with the name of your bucket and [POLICY-FILE] with the path to the JSON file containing the policy.
+For example, the following command applies a JSON policy file to a bucket.
+Replace [BUCKET-NAME] with the name of your bucket and [POLICY-FILE] with the path to the JSON file that contains the policy.

 Key considerations